Lvsyan/Lvsyan/README.md

 ## My repositories

-Here I have [my profile](https://github.com/Lvsyan) where you will find all my repositories and my story
+Here I have [my repositories]([https://github.com/Lvsyan](https://github.com/Lvsyan?tab=repositories)) where you will find all my projects and my story.
+Also, I really want to have feedback to learn more about my mistakes.

 # My statistics on GitHub
 [![Hua's github stats](https://github-readme-stats.vercel.app/api?username=Lvsyan&show_icons=true&theme=dark)](https://github.com/Lvsyan/github-readme-stats)